andrewsolis/cs401/docs/index.rst

 CS 401: Software Engineering & Design
 ======================================

-The objective of this course is to introduce students to advanced computing concepts in software engineering, software systems design, cloud computing, distributed systems, and computational engineering.
-Through a series of assignments spanning the course of the semester, students will build a cloud-based, computational system to interact with a time series dataset and provide a web-accessible interface to their system.
+The objective of this course is to introduce students to concepts in software engineering and the design of software.
+Through a series of assignments spanning the course of the semester, students will learn about these concepts while building out a functioning website through the concepts and topics discussed.

 .. toctree::
    :maxdepth: 1